-Press release from Nord University and UNIS
+Press release from the University Centre in Svalbard (UNIS) and Nord University

 Through regular sampling in Isfjorden, Svalbard, Maja Hatlebakk has compared the reproduction strategy of the two species in relation to when food is available and how they regulate their metabolic activity level.
 She has shown that they are largely similar, but some distinct differences are significant for their different success rates in the Arctic.
 It is crucial for the success of the Calanus glacialis that they grow large enough to store sufficient amounts of fat, so that they can survive the winter and start reproduction prior to the onset of the algae bloom.
 This gives the offspring sufficient time to grow large enough to survive the winter, before the productive season is over.
 The Atlantic C. finmarchicus has too little fat reserves to do this, and depend on the productive season becoming longer if it is to establish itself in the Arctic.

 Copepods are an important link between algae and larger animals in the ocean.
 Through the work with the thesis, Hatlebakk has compared the Arctic C. glacialis and the Atlantic C. finmarchicus, which is transported into the Arctic by the warm ocean currents, to investigate how their respective adaptations to the seasonal variations in light and food affect their success in a changing Arctic.

 Maja Hatlebakk will defend her doctoral thesis entitled “New insights into Calanus glacialis and C. finmarchicus distributions, life histories and physiology in high-latitude seas”, on 20 November at 12:15.
 She will give a trial lecture at 10:15 the same day entitled “The role of marine copepods in global biogeochemical cycles”.
 Both lectures will take place in Lassegrotta at UNIS.